Are we entering an era where we need to be concerned about institutional illegitimacy?

 The issue of institutional legitimacy is acutely relevant for organizations of all sizes, from local to global.
 The best way to see just why starts with discussing the presidency of Donald J. Trump.

-The key question here is whether this a legitimate president and presidency?
+The key question here is whether this is a legitimate president and presidency.
 Even writing those words is a disturbing experience.
 I don’t think I’ve had to think about the legitimacy of a sitting president of the United States of America since watching the Watergate hearings on TV in the early 1970s (perhaps the true birth of reality television).

 It’s reasonable to wonder whether this president’s legitimacy, like Richard Nixon’s, is somehow so compromised by his own utterances and actions, and of those in the cast of characters around him, that he may not ever be able to rightfully claim that he legally earned the presidency, let alone that he can conduct himself “presidentially” as we’ve come to know what that means.
 The way “Kremlingate” is going, President Trump also may not survive his term.
 His apparent appetite for waging war serves as a distraction but ultimately will not help him.

 Communications here is important.
 Just think of all the statements that have come from this president, his spokesman, and his surrogates, that conflate something that is both untrue, as a matter of fact, and invalid in terms of logical consistency.